breatheco-de/content/CONTRIBUTING.md

 - Published: already finished but you can still make small changes like fixing grammar errors.
 - Draft: someone is already working on it but it's not finished yet.
 - Unassigned: no one has picked that article or started working on it.
-- Pending translation: there is already a version in another language and we need the translation for that particular language
+- Pending translation: there is already a version in another language and we need the translation for that particular language.

 ### Writing a new article